Kong/docs.konghq.com/app/deck/guides/distributed-configuration.md

 Using this feature, decK associates tags with entities and can manage a group of entities which share a common tag(s).

-When multiple tags are specified in decK, decK ANDs those tags together, meaning only entities containing all the tags will be managed by decK.
+When multiple tags are specified in decK, decK `AND`s those tags together, meaning only entities containing all the tags will be managed by decK.
-You can specify a combination of up-to 5 tags but it is recommended to use fewer or only on tag, for performance reasons in Kong's codebase.
+You can specify a combination of up to 5 tags, but it is recommended to use fewer or only one tag, for performance reasons in Kong's codebase.

 ## Dump